E-commerce

 Documentation

-Shopify: orders (documentation) as an entry point.
+Shopify: orders (documentation) as a starting point.

 Shopify Flow automations